-To reach successful completion of the Rutland Senior Endeavor all students will complete the following requirements:
+To reach successful completion of the Rutland Senior Endeavor all students will complete the following requirements as well as the requirements of an Entrepreneurship Experience, Youth Internship, Senior Experience or Service Learning Project:

 Portfolio should include: